Introduction

 To get some practice in choosing and creating effective questions for inquiry, examine the following examples.
 Using the list of suggestions you have just examined, which of these could make a good inquiry question, and which are not so effective?
 Explain your decisions.

-Should Canada today address historical wrongs done to Indigenous peoples?
+3. How should Canada today address historical wrongs done to Indigenous Peoples?

-How have government relations with Indigenous peoples affected Canada and Canadian identity?
+4. How have government relations with Indigenous Peoples affected Canada and Canadian identity?

 An inquiry process is used in most subject areas and even in most business contexts.
 Following the process helps ensure you are asking meaningful questions and using appropriate sources to find the evidence and answers you need.